jambuur/APEDSK99/README.md

 For nostaligic, authentic and I-just-don't-enjoy-SMD-soldering reasons, APEDSK99 is based on good old through-hole technology.

-The interface to the TI is a classic with 2x 74LS541 for address/control and a 74LS245 for the databus.
+The interface to the TI is the classic design with 2x 74LS541 for address/control and a 74LS245 for the databus.
 An 8Kx8 RAM contains the DSR code, uploaded by the Arduino at powerup.

 The DSR is a modified TI Disk Controller version.
 CRU is emulated through 2 memory mapped addresses, simplifying shield design (well, I ran out of GPIO pins).
 Optimising for reliable SD card access instead of wonky floppies saw quite some code removed, freeing up valuable DSR space for future enhancements.